GeorgeSapkin/monady/README.md

 #### `just(x)`
 #### `nothing`

-`Maybe` resolves to either `Just` or `Nothing` depending on whether a value is passed to the unit function. `Nothing` cannot be bound, lifted or mapped.
+`Maybe` resolves to either `Just` or `Nothing` depending on whether a value is passed to the unit function. `Nothing` is not thenable but can be bound, lifted or mapped.

 ```js
 assert(maybe(5) instanceof Just);